dyutibhaba/clean-code-practice/README.md

 * Beautified code
 * Separate concepts into there levels of abstraction
 * Easy to maintain
+* Small functions can replace complex statements with an easy to read function name.
+Specially for predicates. if(predicate) {}

 ####Small is better - how small function ?
 * 5-7 lines of code without logger should be enough.
 Separate the high cohesive lines into new functions.
 CTRL + ALT + M (Intellij)